|

 Three often overlooked words – batteries not included

-Being a part of a family that celebrates separately because of a divorce
+Being a part of a family that celebrates separately because of a

 Christmas lights that won’t work